 Since deductive logic has been back in trend in board games, Sherlock Holmes also likes to play a round.
 With the game The End is Nigh: A Pre-Apocalyptic Deduction Game the master detective would have had incredible fun.
 In contrast to many other board games that use deductive logic as a marketing gimmick, in this game by Mystic Ape Games the entire gameplay revolves around consistent logical conclusions.
 The initial situation arises from a famous psychological task: everyone is sitting in an overcrowded boat and places have to be cleared in order to survive.
 In the game The End is Nigh: A Pre-Apocalyptic Deduction Game a devastating asteroid is hurtling towards earth.
 The players have holed up in a bunker, but it is too crowded to ensure everyone's survival.

-To make matters worse, there are cultists among the bunker inmates who have no good on their mind.
+To make matters worse, there are cultists among the bunker inmates who are up to no good.
 The aim is to sort out the cultists and hand them over to their fate.
-Through logical inference, people are identified in rounds that you (supposedly) identified as cultists.
-To do this, 12 moves are played in which you question the survivors to find out more about them.
-The players decide who is banned by voting.
-The people with the most votes must leave the bunker at 6.00 a.m. and 12.00 noon.
-The exciting game idea promises entertainment for 3 to 6 players, ages 14 and up.
-In short rounds of 20 minutes, your logical thinking skills are challenged in order to sort out the cultists and not innocent civilians based on the character information.
-413 supporters who have already raised over 13.000 US dollars on Kickstarter think this idea sounds interesting.
-The financing target of only US $ 3.000 was thus far exceeded.
-Survival games are simply all the rage.
-More information about the The End is Nigh: A Pre-Apocalyptic Deduction Game over here .
+Through logical reasoning, people who you have (supposedly) identified as cultists are identified in rounds.
+You play 12 turns in which you interview the survivors to find out more about them.
+The players decide who will be banned by voting.
+At 6.00 a.m. and 12.00 p.m. the people with the most votes have to leave the bunker.
+The exciting game idea promises entertainment for 3 to 6 players ages 14 and up.
+In short rounds of 20 minutes, your logical thinking skills are challenged to use the character information to sort out the cultists and not innocent civilians.
+413 supporters also found that this idea sounds interesting Kickstarter have already raised over $13.000.
+The funding goal of just $3.000 was thus far exceeded.
+Survival games are simply very trendy.
+Even more information about The End is Nigh: A Pre-Apocalyptic Deduction Game over here.